aaronbanse/fidelitty/README.md

 # Fidelitty

-### A library for high performance rendering in the terminal using unicode characters and escape sequences
+### A library for renderieng images in the terminal

+- Compatible with all modern terminals
+- Functions over ssh, doubling as a form of image compression enabling video to be transmit in realtime
+- Runs comfortably at > 60fps
-This library is compatible with `zig 0.16`.
-Currently only Linux is supported.
-Available as a shared library with a C header.
+- Available as a Zig library or shared object with C header

-*Should* work on most modern terminals (kitty, foot, wezterm, contour, ghostty, iTerm2, alacritty, and more).
-I haven't tested on all, but the only requirements are support for truecolor and escape sequences for synced output.

-*Note that this code is in early development, so expect frequent and significant changes to the API and backend.*

 <p align="center">
   <img src="examples/assets/merfolk-trickster-ftty.png" width="700" alt="Fidelitty's render of 'Merfolk Trickster' by Jesper Ejsing">